 I’ve always wanted to dive Bali.
 The island is one of the most famous islands in the world and I’ve been there so many times — but there are always a million and one things to do in Bali that I never took the time for some scuba diving.
 Not this time.
-On my recent visit to the island, I made it specifically a dive and surf (will blog more about my surfing experience soon) trip; and I spent three days on a solo adventure in Tulamben just to explore its underwater.
+On my recent visit to the island, I made it specifically a dive and surf (Read about it here: Surfing at Kuta Beach) trip; and I spent three days on a solo adventure in Tulamben just to explore its underwater.

 Not many visitors head to Tulamben as it located on the far north-east coast of the Indonesian island of Bali.
 Most people come on day trips to scuba dive, as it is one of the most popular places to dive in Bali, being the underwater home of the USAT Liberty wreck.
 Tulamben town itself is just a small fishing village that is in close proximity to the active Mount Agung (most recent eruption was in early 2018) — and after staying there for three days, I only really explored the ocean and its pebbled beach (it’s not covered in sand, but smooth pebbles), and not so much the town.
 I did head out once for a night out in a small cafe with a live band — one of the only places that was alive at night in the otherwise completely quiet and dark town.